fac-23/Exam-grade-boost/report.md

 #### What are you not building?

 We are not building a video hosting platform.
-The product owner will provide the resources.
+The product owner will provide the resources such as written copy, guides and third party hosted video recordings.

 #### How did you decide what features were important?

-User research and consulting and designing alongside the product owner.
+User research and consulting and designing alongside the product owner were key in developing our understanding of the priorities for the project.

 ### Project plan

 #### How are you going to structure your sprints?

-- Design sprint
+- Design sprint - 1 week
-- Build sprint 1
+- Build sprint 1 - 1 week
-- Build sprint 2
+- Build sprint 2 - 1 week

 #### How did user research inform your plan?

-We had 7 users of varying ages, education experience and background.
+We had 7 users of varying ages, education experience and backgrounds.

-Their feedback was:
+Their feedback stressed the importance of:

 - Clear instructions around use and navigation.
 - Having resources side by side while writing the essay.
 - Having sections broken down.
 - Having an option to personalise colours.
-- making sure the essay question is always visible.
+- Making sure the essay question is always visible.

 ## Requirement analysis